executaball/FlexEdit/docs/index.md

+### Please click on the 'Releases' button to download FlexEdit

 Welcome to FlexEdit!
 A lightweight program designed to help you easily and safely edit Flexible Survival savewords.
-Click on the 'Releases' button to get started!

 ### You can reach me at executaball@yahoo.com for any questions.
 ### Bugs Reports / Suggestions should be directed here: https://goo.gl/forms/WzwLbmHFyapcO2Z23